ibm-cloud-docs/containers/cs_istio.md

 ## Updating Istio on {{site.data.keyword.containerlong_notm}}
 {: #istio_update}

-The Istio version in the managed Istio add-on is tested by {{site.data.keyword.Bluemix_notm}} and approved for the use in {{site.data.keyword.containerlong_notm}}.
+The Istio version in the managed Istio add-on is tested by {{site.data.keyword.cloud_notm}} and approved for the use in {{site.data.keyword.containerlong_notm}}.
 To update your Istio components to the most recent version of Istio supported by {{site.data.keyword.containerlong_notm}}, see [Updating managed add-ons](/docs/containers?topic=containers-managed-addons#updating-managed-add-ons).
 {: shortdesc}

 ## Uninstalling Istio on {{site.data.keyword.containerlong_notm}}